vursekar/scientific-ner/README.md

 # scientific-ner

-Initial scratch code to fetch PDFs and obtain tokenized data.
+This repository contains code and minimal data to scrape, parse, tokenize, and tag scientific (ACL) PDFs.
+Code for performing these tasks are under utils.